 Read the full article here

-This year the whole week will be at the newly refurbished Merlin Theatre.
+This year the whole week will be at the newly refurbished Merlin Theatre in Nether Edge

-We will be producing a shortened version of an epic musical, details will be announced in the new year.
+We will be producing a shortened version of an epic musical, for further details contact firstname.lastname@example.org.

 We are pleased to announce that, we have been able to secure the opportunity to perform at Disney Land Paris!
 The team at Disney were really impressed with the level of talent, energy and enthusiasm of our Reach performers and had no hesitation in offering us a performance and have offered us a date on Saturday 1st October.
 We can now confirm that we are travelling to Paris on Friday the 30th of September 2016 and that we will depart from Paris on Sunday the 2nd of October 2016.
 (Arriving back in the early hours of Monday morning).